ricardo2001l/visual-text-generation-webui/readme.md

 cd visual-text-generation-webui
 ```

+2. Run the Web UI: Start the web interface by running:

-2. Set the Model: The model [meta-llama/Llama-3.2-11B-Vision-Instruct](https://huggingface.co/meta-llama/Llama-3.2-11B-Vision-Instruct/) is used for text generation.
-You need to download it using the transformers library or use any model of your choice.
-You can also choose a finetuned model based on llama 3.2 11B.
+3. Set the Model: On the model tab you can set the model [meta-llama/Llama-3.2-11B-Vision-Instruct](https://huggingface.co/meta-llama/Llama-3.2-11B-Vision-Instruct/) can be used is used for text generation.
+It will be downloaded on the models folder.
+Also you can also choose a finetuned model based on llama 3.2 11B.
 You may be could also use another Vision model of this kind.

-3. Run the Web UI: Start the web interface by running:

 ```bash
 python run.py